TYPE DESIGN INFORMATION PAGE last updated on Wed Oct 4 15:32:59 EDT 2023

 ATT Aleck is a large custom typeface family designed in 2016.

 Netflix Sans (2018): Netflix replaced Gotham to combat spiraling licensing costs and commissioned its own bespoke typeface: Netflix Sans under design lead Noah Nathan.
+Free download.
+The family include Netflix Sans Icon (2017).
 Comments by designers at The Daily Orange.

 In 2018, Dalton Maag designed the custom typefaces Itau Display and Itau Text for Itau Unibanco, a large Brazilian bank.